gradliss/changelog-gradle-plugin/README.md

 Optional:

-You can define if the snapshot versions should contain a timestamp or not.
-By default the snapshot version has not a timestamp.
+You can define whether or not the snapshot version string contains a timestamp.
+By default the snapshot version does not contain a timestamp.

 ```
 changelog {